datastax/dsbulk/manual/README.md

 dsbulk load -url '"C:\\Users\\My Folder"'
 ```

-However, when then expected type of an option is simply string, it is possible to omit the
+However, when the expected type of an option is simply string, it is possible to omit the
 surrounding double-quotes, for convenience.
 Thus the following two lines are equivalent:

 ```bash